 He has wonderfully smooth gaits, especially the canter, and enjoys moseying and seeing the sights of the world.
 We have been working to improve his head tilting habit, all veterinary concerns have been flushed out, he’s just learning to be more receptive to rein contact.
 Alex is limited to flat riding only due to tendon injury in both front legs which has healed and set.
 He is perfectly sound in all gaits and his personality is suited well to an easier workload.
 He’s cute as a button in western tack, and comfortable to ride bareback!

-Alex is an easy keeper and gets along with other geldings in turnout, he’s at the top of the heap without being a bully.
+Alex is an easy keeper and gets along with other geldings in turnout, he’s at the top of the heap.
 He’s happy barefoot, requires no maintenance, and has no vices.

 ADOPTION FEE POLICY